rickymarcon/aws-cdk-fargate-service-demo/README.md

-# [Demo] Creating a CI/CD pipeline for an AWS Fargate service using the AWS CDK
+# Creating a CI/CD pipeline for an AWS Fargate service using the AWS CDK

+The [AWS Cloud Development Kit (AWS CDK)](https://github.com/aws/aws-cdk) is an open-source software development framework to define cloud infrastructure in code and provision it through AWS CloudFormation.

-This demo uses the AWS CDK to achieve the following:
+This example uses the AWS CDK to achieve the following:

 - Dockerize `my-service` (a simple express server), and push it to **Amazon ECR**
 - Create a **VPC** with 2 AZs (Availability Zones)